AbishekMurali07/Secure-Data-Hiding-in-images-Using-Steganography/README.md

 # Secure-Data-Hiding-in-images-Using-Steganography
-Uaw Python
+Use Python
-To usee wxpython library install pip install -U wxPython
+To use wxpython library install pip install -U wxPython